glasser/vote.davidglasser.net/content/post/201806-candidates.md

 Still great.

-### State Assembly, District 15: Rochelle Pardue-Okimoto?
+### State Assembly, District 15: Jovanka Beckles?
+Buffy Wicks?
+Rochelle Pardue-Okimoto?

 This is the big one.
 There are a lot of candidates here who seem sorta OK to me, and none that really excite me.

+If it weren't for the issue of housing, I'm sure I'd vote for Jovanka Beckles.
+She's a part of the Richmond Progressive Alliance (like Gayle McLaughlin who I'm supporting for Governor).
+She refuses corporate money and (I believe) has by far the largest number of small-money donors.
+Most of her platform is excellent, and my impression is she got things done in Richmond.
+Her [housing platform](http://www.jovanka.org/stand#housing) is more nuanced than I originally thought.
+Her opposition to SB827 and her skepticism about transit-based development is the main thing preventing me from being a whole-hearted supporter, though she does support AB 2923 (building units on BART land) and has some other good ideas on housing... but not on building enough of it.
+It's tough for me to not vote for somebody with the rest of her platform and life experience, but we need to build more housing.

-Buffy Wicks has raised the most money, primarily from out-of-district sources.
-Her claim to fame is being part of Obama's campaign and administration.
+Buffy Wicks has raised the most money, primarily from large donations from out of district sources.
+Her main prior experience is being a big part of Obama's campaign and administration.
+She just moved here two years ago, though she did live in SF and Oakland a bit last decade.
-She just moved here last year, and to the best of my knowledge has not lived in the Bay Area before.
 She is by far the most pro-housing-development of the candidates... maybe even a little too much so for me.
 For example, she's the only major candidate to not support repeal of Costa-Hawkins, which would allowing municipalities to enact rent control on post-70s buildings as well as allow vacancy control (which would significantly improve the negative effects of rent control).
-Instead, she supports reform that would allow the cutoff to change over time.
+Instead, she supports reform that would allow the cutoff to change over time (and isn't sure about the vacancy control aspect).
 I'm tempted to support her as a YIMBY, but it's hard for me to vote for somebody who moved to the district even more recently than me and who seems to have zero connections to or support from any local community organizations.
-She may be the most skilled of the candidates at getting things done in politices, but does she know how to avoid the traps Senator Wiener fell into recently in unveiling SB827 without working with affordable housing advocates?
-I hope to get a chance to talk to her directly before the election.
+She may be the most skilled of the candidates at getting things done in politics, but does she know how to avoid the traps Senator Wiener fell into recently in unveiling SB827 without working with affordable housing advocates?
+I called her office and they gave me her cell phone number and we had a long talk a week before the election.
+I suspect that of all the candidates, she would have the most success getting things done in Sacramento (for better or for worse, she's pals with probable future Governor Newson), and I do think her housing policies are best.
+But her minimal connection to the district (and frankly, her support from the more corporate side of the Democratic party) concerns me.

+Rochelle Pardue-Okimoto is a nurse and El Cerrito official.
+She came in second in [East Bay For Everyone's pro-housing scorecard](https://eastbayforeveryone.org/election-2018/) behind Wicks (and is the candidate most supportive of Wiener's SB827 bill to increase height limits near transit hubs).
+She is very focused on improving healthcare in California and saving Alta Bates Hospital (where she works!).
+She's got the endorsement of the incumbent and many labor groups.
+As the most pro-housing candidate with a real connection to the district, I'm leaning towards voting for her.
+But this feels like a wishy-washy "centrist" position.

 Ben Bartlett is my City Council member.
 I sure wish I could be a wholehearted supporter of the only politician who recognizes me on the street.
 And he even